iiiii7d/airportcalc/README.md

 4. Export your image to an image hosting site, eg Imgur, Discord

 ## Using this calculator
-1. Run the Python script (main.py).
+1. Run the Python script (the only one).
 Input the url of the image (note: if you're on repl.it, use ctrl+shift+v)
 2. It will tell you whether you want measurements in blocks & km^2.
 Type y or n.
 3. If you typed y, input the coordinates, eg. Northern Z coordinate will be what is the Z coordinate at the top of the image on the Dynmap
 4. Wait for it to calculate.